 7. Compliance with the Code

-If a Supplier is aware of a suspected or actual violation of the Code, the Supplier should report it to Couchbase by emailing: Legal@couchbase.com.
+If a Supplier is aware of a suspected or actual violation of this Code, the Supplier should report it to Couchbase by emailing: Legal@couchbase.com.
 In such circumstances, the Supplier should provide a specific description of the violation that it believes has occurred, including any information the Supplier has about the persons involved and the time of the violation.